simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_20_settings/LSN_10_system-parameters/system-parameters_ENU.md

 | **Type** | Type of the system parameter |
 | **Module** | The module to which the parameter belongs |

-## Configuration objects linked to System Parameters
+## How System Parameters Manage Application Settings

 - **Static Variables**: Used to store constant values like VAT rates, tax rules, or API keys.
 - **User**: Override default settings for specific users (e.g., default language, theme).